-Where: West Building, the National Gallery of Art, between Third and Ninth streets at Constitution Avenue, N.W., Washington, D.C.
+Where: East Building, Upper Level, Bridge, the National Gallery of Art, between Third and Ninth streets at Constitution Avenue, N.W., Washington, D.C.
 On the Mall.

-Admission charge: Never an admission charge at the National Gallery of Art.
+Admission charge: It's always free at the National Gallery of Art.

 Metro stations for the National Gallery of Art:

 Smithsonian, Federal Triangle, Navy Memorial-Archives or L'Enfant Plaza